LibraryCarpentry/librarycarpentry.github.io/_posts/2018/07/2018-07-18-carpentrycon-la.md

 For me,
-CarpentryCon was the best 5 years anniversary for contributing to a project that I could have, I have a life long debt with everyone that help this amazing event to happen because only another event organiser knows how much work is involved.
+CarpentryCon was the best 5 years anniversary for contributing to a project that I could have, I have a lifelong debt with everyone that helped this amazing event to happen because only another event organiser knows how much work is involved.
-Greg, in his keynote, mentioned his surprise to the first email that I've sent him, but he didn't mentioned the date; it was that around [middle June, 2013](https://blog.mozilla.org/blog/2013/06/14/5992/).
+Greg, in his keynote, mentioned his surprise to the first email that I've sent him, but he didn't mention the date; it was that around [middle June, 2013](https://blog.mozilla.org/blog/2013/06/14/5992/).
-The Carpentries has a important part of my life and I can only remember happy moments like meet the first Steering Committee in JFK airport, New York, US or teaching a workshop in Brazil during a big university union strike at the same time that Jonah Duckles was visiting Brazil.
+The Carpentries has been an important part of my life and I can only remember happy moments like meeting the first Steering Committee in JFK airport, New York, US or teaching a workshop in Brazil during a big university union strike at the same time that Jonah Duckles was visiting Brazil.
-Was a enormous pleasure to meet you all in CarpentryCon and I'm looking to co-write the next 5 years of The Carpentries history with you!
+It was a enormous pleasure to meet you all in CarpentryCon and I'm looking to co-write the next 5 years of The Carpentries history with you!

 ## Final words